LuisMRaimundo/DocSeeker/README.md

    ```bash
    python docseeker_v2.py web
    ```
+2. Ensure the `templates/` folder exists and contains `index.html`.
-2. Open **http://127.0.0.1:5000/** in a browser.
+3. Open **http://127.0.0.1:5000/** in a browser.
-3. Enter a search query and select the document types.
+4. Enter a search query and select the document types.
-4. View structured search results.
+5. View structured search results.

 ## Tips